nuclia/nucliadb/proposals/records/4-python-refactoring.md

 - `ingest` focuses on components for ingesting data and not providing interfaces to other components
 - shared tooling and data layers are moved to the `nucliadb.common` module
-- no main component should import from the `injest` module
+- no main component should import from the `ingest` module
 - nucliadb should stop using the `ingest` grpc service

 ### Isolate our data layers into separate interfaces